DKsanjana/custom_alert/README.md

-# custom_alertbox
+# flutter_custom_alertbox
-custom_alertbox is a reusable Flutter package that provides a clean and customizable alert box.
+flutter_custom_alertbox is a reusable Flutter package that provides a clean and customizable alert box.

 ---